techidaily/site-location-social/source/_posts/in-2024-4-feasible-ways-to-fake-location-on-facebook-for-your-vivo-y100-5g-drfone-by-drfone-virtual-android.md

 ![compass app](https://images.wondershare.com/drfone/2020/2020/compass-app-pic5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ASUEYpqSP5E?si=0KOZxrTVexTuUkRn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 So, to sum that up, the Location Settings will determine which app gets to access your location and which does not.
 Whenever you install a new app, the phone will ask you if it's okay to share the Location.
 If you accept, that's how it goes.
 If you deny, the apps cannot access your GPS.
 When you spoof iPhone Location, then these apps will register this fake location.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: Change GPS location on iPhone using a PC program